ACR1209/Universidad/Ingenieria en Software/Data Science/Machine Learning/Problem Sets/Problem Set 2.md

 ```

 **4.)
 What is Overfitting and underfitting?**
+Overfitting: when the model only works in the data provided in training.
+Underfitting: when there is not enough data to make a good model.

 **5.)
 How can we prevent underfitting and overfitting?**
+Gather more data.

 **6.)
 What is regularization?**
+Allows the model to avoid overfitting by ignoring the unnecessary noise in it.

 **7.)
 Write Ridge and Lasso regression from scratch in python?**
 **8.)
 Take a regression dataset from UCI ML Repo and Implement Linear Regression and regularized linear models using Sklearn.**